Miksus/rocketry/docs/handbooks/conditions/api/periodical.rst

 at that time, or given time has passed from the previous run.
 Time based scheduling can be divided into two categories:

-- Floating periods: Run when given time has passed from previous run
+- Floating period: Run when a given time has passed from previous run
-- Fixed period: Run at given time of day, week etc.
+- Fixed period: Run at a period linked to clock or calendar

 Floating Periods
 ----------------